sammorrow/pmgj2019/README.md

 ### 1. Clone this repo

-In your terminal, navigate into your workspace directory and run
+In your terminal, navigate into your workspace directory and run:

 ```git clone https://github.com/sammorrow/pmgj2019.git```